carloscsc/my-studies-journal/README.md

 ## Miscellaneous

+In my day-to-day life, I end up studying a lot of things that are not directly related to any project, or that will only become a project in the future.

-In my day-to-day activities, I consume many articles or tutorials that are not necessarily related to any specific project.
-Therefore, I created a folder called [\_miscellaneous](./_miscellaneous/README.md) where I will store this material in a somewhat unordered manner, just as a way to archive them.
+In addition, I read many articles or tutorials just for personal interest.

+That's why I created a folder called [\_miscellaneous](./_miscellaneous/README.md) where I will store this material in a somewhat disorganized way, just as a way of archiving it.

+This will probably be the largest folder in the repository, and it's where most of my studies are actually located.

 ## About Me